Pitch Deck Market Size Slide: TAM, SAM & SOM Guide

 How to Build a Winning Market Size Slide

 To present a compelling market size slide is essential for securing investor confidence.
-In this section you will learn how to structure the business slide using TAM, SAM, and SOM frameworks, while incorporating visual storytelling techniques.
+A market size slide shows investors how big an opportunity your startup targets, using TAM, SAM, and SOM frameworks.

 The Three Pillars of Market Sizing: TAM, SAM, and SOM